Massachusetts College of Liberal Arts

 Public college in North Adams, Massachusetts, U.S.

 The Massachusetts College of Liberal Arts (MCLA), formerly known as North Adams State College (NASC), is a public liberal arts college in North Adams, Massachusetts.
 It is part of the state university system of Massachusetts.
 It is a member of the Council of Public Liberal Arts Colleges.
-Originally established as part of the state's normal school system for training teachers, it now offers programs leading to Bachelor of Science and Bachelor of Arts degrees, as well as a Master of Education track.
+Originally established as part of the state's normal school system for training teachers, it now offers programs leading to Bachelor of Science and Bachelor of Arts degrees, as well as graduate degrees and advanced certificates.

 History

 Murdock Hall, one of the college' s classroom buildings.

 MCLA was founded in 1894 as "North Adams Normal School", and it offered first instruction at post-secondary level three years later.
 By 1897, the Normal School enrolled 32 students (29 women, 3 men) and employed 4 teachers.
 In 1932, North Adams Normal School became "State Teachers College of North Adams", added an upper-division curriculum, and started awarding bachelor's degrees.
 In 1936, it instituted graduate program.
 In 1960, it changed its name to "North Adams State College" and, in 1997, to "Massachusetts College of Liberal Arts", reflecting its position as the public liberal arts college within the Massachusetts state university system.

 In 2004, President Mary Grant led in the creation of the Berkshire Compact for Higher Education and MCLA Gallery 51.
 MCLA also is the lead partner in the Berkshire STEM (Science, Technology, Engineering and Math) Pipeline Network.

 In 2008, the Massachusetts Higher Education Bond Bill included $54.5 million for a new Center for Science and Innovation at MCLA.
 It opened in 2013 as the Feigenbaum Center for Science and Innovation.

 In 2014, Grant left the college and Cynthia F. Brown was appointed Interim President.
 Although Greg Summers was initially named the new president, he later withdrew his acceptance, citing family health concerns.
 On December 9, 2015, Jaimie Birge was named as president.

+On September 2, 2025, James Birge announced his plans to retire at the conclusion of his 10th year in office.
+Diana L. Rogers-Adkinson was named the 13th president of the Massachusetts College of Liberal Arts on April 24, 2026.
+Rogers-Adkinson, who formerly served on MCLA’s accreditation committee, was a chief academic officer for the Pennsylvania State System of Higher Education before her presidency at MCLA.